-In April 2021, the Financial Stability Authority set a minimum requirement for own funds and eligible liabilities (MREL requirement) for the Savings Banks Amalgamation and Sp Mortgage Bank Plc.
-The requirement will enter into force in full as of 1 January 2022 for the Savings Banks Amalgamation and with transitional provisions as of 1 January 2022 for Sp Mortgage Bank Plc.
+In April 2022, the Financial Stability Authority set a minimum requirement for own funds and eligible liabilities (MREL requirement) for the Savings Banks Amalgamation Sp Mortgage Bank Plc.
+The requirement pursuant to the previous decision is valid until 31 December 2023.
+The requirement does not apply to the member credit institutions or the Central Bank of Savings Banks.
 The MREL requirement is by nature a Pillar II type minimum requirement that must be met continuously.

-The Financial Stability Authority decided that the MREL requirement applied to the Savings Banks Amalgamation is 19.49 % of the total risk exposure amount or 5.91 % of the total exposures, whichever is higher.
-As of 1 January 2024, the MREL requirement in full for Sp Mortgage Bank Plc is 15.71 % of the total risk amount or 5.91 % of the total exposures, whichever is higher.
-In addition to the requirement calculated based on overall risk, the institution specific capital buffer requirement shall be met on an ongoing basis.
+According to the decision of the Financial Stability Authority, the MREL requirement applied to the Savings Banks Amalgamation is 19.49% of the total risk exposure amount or 5.91% of the total exposures, whichever is higher, until 31 December 2023, and as of 1 January 2024, the MREL requirement is 19.77% of the total risk exposure amount or 7.85% of the total exposures, whichever is higher.

+The MREL requirement applied to Sp Mortgage Bank Plc is 14.4% of the total risk exposure amount or 5.1% of the total exposures, whichever is higher, until 31 December 2023, and as of 1 January 2024 it is 15.71% of the total risk exposure amount or 5.91% of the total exposures, whichever is higher.